We use a mixture of different platforms to provide support, so review the options below to determine the best way to get help.

-google-apps-script to mark questions that pertain to Apps Script.
+google-apps-script to mark questions relevant to

+this service.
 You may wish add additional tags to your question to attract the

 Before posting a new question for the first time, please take a moment to read through the Stack Overflow FAQ.
 The site and its community have guidelines and tips that you should follow to help ensure your question is answered.

 DiscussionsTo get an opinion, talk about a challenge you are facing, or share something interesting you've built, we recommend that you post on one of the Google+ Communities that Apps Script users have created.
 These communities are not run by Google, but we will occasionally participate in conversations that take place there.

 Problems & Errors

-If you have been able to determine that the cause of a problem is due to a bug in Apps Script itself, you can report it on our Issue Tracker.
-Please ensure you include the following information in your bug description:
+If the issue is completely new, you can report it on our Issue Tracker as well.
+If you do, please ensure you include the following information in your bug description:

 - A description of the problem, and the behavior you expected instead.

-If there is functionality missing from Apps Script that you would like to use, you can file a feature request on our Issue Tracker.
+If the feature hasn't been requested yet, you can file a feature request on our Issue Tracker.
 Please describe the specific functionality you would like to see added, as well as reasons you think it's important.
 If possible, include specific details about your use case and the new opportunities the feature would allow for.